top of page

 -

-What’s the difference between a prevention specialist and prevention professional?Prevention specialist (PS) is a universal term that the IC&RC established and is widely used.
-The certified prevention professional (CPP) term is used in Washington.
+What’s the difference between a prevention specialist and prevention professional?Prevention Specialist (PS) is a universal term that the IC&RC established and is widely used.
+The Certified Prevention Professional (CPP) term is used in Washington.
 They are synonymous with each other.

 -

-Where do I take the IC&RC PS Exam?The IC&RC has approved testing sites throughout Washington.
-The cities that are approved in WA are located in Bellingham, Camas, Fife, Liberty Lake, Mountlake Terrace (Three sites), Olympia, Pasco, Seattle, Spokane and Yakima.
+Where can the IC&RC PS Exam be taken?The IC&RC has approved testing sites throughout Washington.
+The cities that are approved in WA are located in Bellingham, Camas, Fife, Liberty Lake, Mountlake Terrace (three sites), Olympia, Pasco, Seattle, Spokane and Yakima.

 -